hissssst/pathex/guides/tutorials/modifiers.md

 end
 ```

-Which extracts maximum efficency from BEAM's pattern-matching
+Which extracts maximum efficiency from BEAM's pattern-matching

 ## Map modifier

-This modifier matches only maps and therefore is the fastest modifier avaliable
+This modifier matches only maps and therefore is the fastest modifier available

 For example `path 1 / :x / "y", :map` will generate closure with